 - Encourage employees to block out time for personal care: whether we need to head to the gym or take a sick kid to the doctor’s office, Hotjar encourages self-care.
-After all, healthy employees (mentally and physically) make for a stronger company.
+After all, (mentally and physically) healthy team members make for a stronger company.

 - Regular retreats in interesting places: we love technology, but nothing can replace a real, live human interaction for building rapport.
 That’s why we get together twice a year for in-person meetups places (check out our most recent meetup videos from Malta and Tenerife).

 - Include virtual team-building activities: when we’re not running off to exotic locations, we engage in virtual team-building activities, which vary from one team to the next.
 One example is our ‘bonfire’ meetings, which you’ll read about next.